PainVox logo with circular dot pattern

-A Breakthrough Radiotracer for Pain Imaging
+A Breakthrough Radiotracer for Diagnostic Pain Imaging

 Chronic pain remains an area of substantial unmet medical need, affecting millions yet lacking effective diagnostic and therapeutic solutions.
 A major advance in this space has the potential to profoundly improve care and outcomes for countless patients suffering from chronic pain syndromes.